Request a Demo

 How to Engage and Retain Patients in Clinical Trials

-Retaining patients throughout clinical trials requires a patient-centric approach.
-By analyzing patient preferences and ensuring these preferences are an integral part of your engagement strategy, you can increase patient retention at scale.
-In order to understand how to retain patients, we need to take a closer look at why they leave.
+To understand how to retain patients in clinical trials, we need to take a closer look at why they leave.
 The biggest culprits are often related to lack of communication and clarity.
-Often when patients don’t understand their role, are confused about the trial or process, or are anxious about what to expect during each stage of the trial journey, they’re at a higher risk for dropping out.
+Often, when patients need help understanding their role, are confused about the trial or process, or are anxious about what to expect during each stage of the trial journey, they’re at a higher risk of dropping out.
 Unfortunately, patients often feel like subjects rather than an integral part of the research team.
 Engaging patients by keeping them informed and involved throughout the trial is essential, in addition to communicating with them in the ways they prefer.

 The question is: how do people prefer to engage today?